lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 2. perform exponential, square root, cubic root, and factorial operations
 3. perform simple operations across multiple columns

+###### Study time
+1. Write a SQL statement for calculating the area of a circle whose radius is 5 inches.
+(If you don’t remember the formula, it’s an easy web search.)
+Do you need parentheses in your calculation?
+Why or why not?
+2. Using the 2010 Census county data, find out which New York state county has the highest percentage of the population that identified as “American Indian/Alaska Native Alone.”
+What can you learn about that county from online research that explains the relatively large proportion of American Indian population compared with other New York counties?
+3. Was the 2010 median county population higher in California or New York?

 ## SQL COMMANDS - Exploring Data With SELECT